TommyWithATiger/KTN-Chat-project/KTN1 - Design/Documentation.md

 ##### Variables

-* **message\_text** - String with text content of the message
+* **message\_text** - String with the text content of the message
 * **user** - String for username of message sender
 * **timestamp** - String with timestamp of message received at server

 ##### Methods

 * **Message(self, message\_text: string, username: string, timestamp: string)** - Creates a message object containing message text, user and timestamp
-* **to_JSON(self)** - Returns a json response in the server response format with timestamp as original timestamp for message, sender as user, response as "Message" and content as message text
+* **to_JSON(self)** - Returns a json string in the servers response format with the "Message" as the response code and fills the other fields with the content from the fields of the object.